w3c/wot-security/wot-security-metadata.md

   Unlike OpenAPI, however, we only use a single name for the `scheme` and it is actually the combination of the `scheme` with the protocol used in a particular form that determines the actual security mechanism.
-    - For example, `"basic"` authentication means clear-text user name and password, but this will be instantiated in different ways in MQTT and HTTP.
+    - For example, `basic` authentication means clear-text user name and password, but this will be instantiated in different ways in MQTT and HTTP.
-- **To discuss:**
-  It is still necessary to refer to the name of the security configuration in each interaction.
-  We might be able to use a rule like "the first security scheme mentioned is the default" as long as we can make this work with JSON-LD.
 - In general security configurations have a set of "extra" parameters that depend on their type and scheme.
 Several of these tags, however, are used in more than one scheme.
-    - For example, many schemes have references to an authentication server.
+    - For example, many schemes have references to an authentication server, or a cipher suite.
 - If a security configuration is intended for a proxy this is indicated by giving a value (a URL) to the `proxyUrl` tag.
 If no such value is given, then the configuration is intended for the endpoint.